-Vic deo/SID
+Vide o/SID

-Analog Video
+A nalog Video

-Line 21
+Line 21 setup

-setup

-On
+- On

 Off

 When the NTSC setup pedestal is turned on using the NTSC Setup Pedestal control, setup will be applied to all lines of the active picture starting at line 21.
 The NTSC setup pedestal should not be present on line 21 when it is used for closed captions.
 This control allows it to be added if line 21 closed captions are not being used.